aoloe/photoTweaker/README.md

 - rotate settings (left or right? should the button change?)
 - save on quit option (script mode; remove the file > save entry)
 - help / about menu entry
+- create a website, based on github files in this repository (ideale.ch/photoTweaker)

 further taks:
 - implement the effects and instruments as plugin?